StopCovidUA/coronvirusFigureUA/README.md

 Hi.
 Welcome to the copy of https://covid19uk.live/ codebase.
+See original readme for details https://github.com/StopCovidUA/coronvirusFigureUA/blob/master/readme_uk.md

 In order to notify in an analytics way would be nice to have this project adopted for Ukraine.
 The only resource for the project is Telegram channel of Ministry of Healthcare of Ukraine https://t.me/COVID19_Ukraine